Your Account

 If you use a tablet organiser/box, please bring in the original packs that contained the medications.

-If you have a list of your medication from your family doctor, bring this with you too.
+If you have a list of your medication from your GP, bring this with you too.

-- Any relevant X-rays, CT or MRI scans (including CDs) and reports, test results, pathology reports, or any letters or reports from your surgeon, family doctor or another hospital
+• Any relevant X-rays, CT or MRI scans (including CDs) and reports, test results, pathology reports, or any letters or reports from your specialist, GP or another hospital

 Overnight patients